 You don’t even need any help to manoeuvre it around.
-You might find a little trouble in placing the porcelain enamelled cast iron grates but other than that, it’s a smooth ride.
+You might find a little trouble in placing the porcelain enameled cast iron grates but other than that, it’s a smooth ride.
 The grill weighs 17lbs, which includes the stand.

 It folds in like a briefcase and you can carry it anywhere.
 This grill comes in real handy as long as you are sticking to the small stuff such as the baby ribs, a medium steak and some veggies, you can cook it perfectly and in less time.
 In total, you can cook around eight steaks, whatever way you want.

-Now let’s get critical with the features:
+Now let’s get critical with the features.

-Cooking Capabilities – Porcelain Enamelled Cast Iron Grates
+Cooking Capabilities – Porcelain Enamelled Cast Iron Grates.

 So, as I mentioned earlier, don’t try to cook a masterpiece.
 Stick with the hamburgers, chicken breasts, small steaks and hot dogs.
 The cooking area is 145 sq inches and works best when the food is evenly spaced.